LACMIP/emu/docs/_documentation/digitizing.md

 # Quality Control

 Quality control (QC) checks are completed at the end of the digitization workflow.
-LACMIP staff are responsible for these activities, including:
+LACMIP staff are responsible for these activities.

 *Step* | *QC task...*
    --- | ---
    1 | **Check the arrangement of the boxes.** If they were reorganized during cataloging or curation, or need some final straightening up, fix them now.
    2 | **Remove the paper ID tags.** Check that 1) the new labels were placed correctly, that this information matches what was recorded on the ID tags; 2) replace any printed labels that have errors; 3) for boxes with multiple lots, make sure these specimens are properly associated on the [Relationships tab]({{ site.baseurl }}documentation/cataloging/#relationships-tab).
 Note that the archival ID Comment tags should remain in their boxes.
-   3 | **Integrate TX lots into the taxonomic collection.** Remove the blue TX tags from these boxes and consolidate them, to be left in the tray destined for the stratigraphic collection.
+   3 | **Integrate TX lots into the taxonomic collection.** Remove the blue TX tags from these boxes and consolidate them; place them in the tray destined for the stratigraphic collection.
-   4 | **Double-check the location assignment.** Make any refinements, if needed.
+   4 | **Double-check the location assignments.** Make any refinements, if needed.
    5 | **Return the tray to the collection.** Place the completed digitization worksheet in the worksheet inbox located in the Cretaceous Corner.

-<center>The finished product should look something like this:</center>
+<center>:rainbow::sparkles: **The finished product should look something like this:** :sparkles::unicorn:</center>

 {% include figure image_path="/assets/images/digitizing_rehousing.jpg" alt="Example of how to rehouse specimen lots in a tray." caption="" %}